NoQuarterTeam/boilerplate-graphql/README.md

 5. `cd packages/web && yarn dev`
 6. `cd packages/admin && yarn dev`

+Make sure you have created a .env file with the right values, use .env.example as the template

 ### For mailers

 - Create a Sendgrid account and set a SENDGRID_API_KEY environment variable in .env